 dawn.
 Note the distinctive nose cone shielding the centimetric radar equipment.

-Our next image is a portrait of Flight Lieutenant Kevin T A O'Sullivan DFC, based on a photograph taken at RAF Church Fenton in 1946 when Kevin was with No.125 (Newfoundland) Squadron.
-Hence the aircraft in the background being a Mosquito.
+Our next image is a portrait of Flight Lieutenant Kevin T A O'Sullivan DFC, based on a photograph taken during his early days in the RAF (before he lost his hair!).
+The Mosquito in the drawing was based on a separate photograph of his aircraft which was taken at RAF Church Fenton in 1945 when Kevin was with No.125 (Newfoundland) Squadron.

 Drawn by Kevin’s son-in-law, Brian Pratt.
 Copyright ©2018.